-Wastewater designs shall incorporate all the special requirements of the TA and shall be in accordance with the most appropriate Standards, codes, and guidelines including those set out in Referenced Documents.
+Wastewater designs shall incorporate all the special requirements of the TA and shall be in accordance with the most appropriate Standards, codes, policies, and guidelines including those set out in Referenced Documents.
 Related Documents lists additional material that may be useful.
+The QLDC Pressure Sewer Policy 2021 should be adhered to.